World Cup 2026 Stadiums

-Seattle Stadium, known locally as Lumen Field, is the official FIFA tournament name for the World Cup 2026 venue in Seattle, United States.
-FIFA has assigned 6 matches here, and the schedule stretches to a round of 16 match.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Seattle Stadium, known locally as Lumen Field, is the official FIFA tournament name for the World Cup 2026 venue in Seattle's SODO district.
+FIFA has assigned 6 matches here, and the schedule reaches a Round of 16 match.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Seattle is one of North America's loudest football environments and a strong knockout-stage venue, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Seattle gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Seattle Stadium World Cup 2026 Schedule

-Seattle reaches the round of 16, which keeps the city relevant after the first bracket cut.
+Its light-rail airport link makes Seattle one of the clearest rail-first venues.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 | Date | Match No. | Fixture | Stage | Time (ET) |